mozilla-l10n/localizer-documentation/src/tools/pontoon/teams_projects.md

 ![Header of project page for Mozilla.org](../../assets/images/pontoon/teams_projects/project_page_header.png)

-There can be up to 4 tabs available (highlighted in red):
+There are up to 5 tabs available (highlighted in red) to all roles, or 6 for those with *admin* roles:

 * **Teams**: a list of all locales enabled in Pontoon for this project.
 * **Tags**: a list of tags defined for this project.
 This tab will be visible only in projects where tags are enabled.
 For more information about tags, see [this page](search_filters.md#tags).
 * **Contributors**: a list of active contributors with their statistics, filterable by time (all time, 1/3/6/12 months).
+* **Insights**: contains data and trends presented in a graphical format about review activity and translation activity.
 * **Info**: information about this project.
+* **Notifications**: contains functionality to notify those who have contributed to this project for deifned locales.

 ### Requesting a language